Microstigmata amatola: Etymology

 The species is named after the Amatola Mountains in the Eastern Cape, where it was first discovered.

 Distribution

 Microstigmata amatola is endemic to South Africa, with a very restricted distribution in the Eastern Cape province.
 The species is known from only two collection localities approximately 35 km apart: Hogsback in the Amatola Mountains and Stutterheim Kologha Forest.

 Habitat and ecology

 The species is a ground-dwelling wandering spider that appears to be restricted to conditions of high humidity and relatively even temperature as found in the understory and litter layer of indigenous forest and close-canopy bush.
 It has been sampled from the Forest biome at altitudes ranging from 1,052 to 1,372 m above sea level.

 Description

 Microstigmata amatola is known from both sexes.

 Conservation

-Microstigmata amatola is listed as Rare by the South African National Biodiversity Institute due to its small restricted distribution range of less than 100 km².
+Microstigmata amatola is listed as Rare by the South African National Biodiversity Institute due to its small restricted distribution range of less than 100 km^{2}.
 There are no known threats to the species currently.